-A beneficial owner can deduct its allocable share of expenses paid by the trust as provided in section 162 or section 212 of the Code, consistent with its method of accounting and except as limited by the law informally known as the Tax Cuts and Jobs Act as discussed below.
-The Tax Cuts and Jobs Act, which was enacted on December 22, 2017, generally denies a deduction for an individual, trust or estate of its allocable share of the trust's fees or expenses under Section 212 of the Code for any taxable year beginning after December 31, 2017, and before January 1, 2026.
+A beneficial owner can deduct its allocable share of expenses paid by the trust as provided in section 162 or section 212 of the Code, consistent with its method of accounting; provided, however, that in general a beneficial owner that is an individual, trust or estate is denied a deduction for its allocable share of the trust's fees or expenses under Section 212 of the Code for any taxable year beginning before January 1, 2026.
+If we elect to treat a pool as a single-class REMIC within the meaning of the Treasury regulations under section 67 of the Code, a beneficial owner of a REMIC regular interest will be required to include in income a share of the administrative fees, including servicing and guarantee fees of the trust, and a corresponding deduction for such fees may be subject to the limitations described above.
 Prospective investors are urged to consult with their tax advisors regarding the potential applicability of this legislation to their particular situations.